+Taken together, these results demonstrate Harmonia's effectiveness in both the prefill and decode stages.
 The performance gains mainly stem from two key factors: (1) \textbf{Reconfigurable compute core design:} Harmonia features a reconfigurable PE array that unifies mixed-type and mixed-precision computation in linear and attention layers.
 It flexibly composes mixed-precision operations from 4-bit basic building blocks and time-multiplexes shared accumulators between wrappers, achieving high utilization with minimal area cost.
 Compared with FIGNA’s wide-bit parallel MAC units and Anda’s bit-serial design, Harmonia strikes a balance among area, power, and throughput.
 (2) \textbf{Compressed activation representation:} Harmonia adopts a mixed-precision, mantissa-compressed BFP format for activation conversion and storage.
 Using an asymmetric bit-allocation strategy that truncates mantissas to 8 or 4 bits, it greatly reduces memory access overhead and further improves overall energy efficiency.